Paradise (Lana Del Rey EP): Other songs

 The third single from Paradise and the eighth single overall from Born to Die, was announced as "Cola" on November 14, 2012.
 However, a release date for the single never materialized.
 Because the description of the trailer listed the song "Cola" as "Pussy", it led to speculation about the song being titled "Pussy" or having a subtitle of that name, but no alternate titles were confirmed, and the official iTunes preorder did not acknowledge any alternate title.
 "Fresh" and "is-she-serious?" have been some of the reactions to the profane lyrics included on "Cola".
 Hindustan Times criticized the song snippet, saying it proved she was running out of ideas and that her songs all sounded strangely similar.
 When asked about the origin of the lyrics to "Cola", Del Rey said: "I have a Scottish boyfriend, and that's just what he says!"
 Defending the track, she said that her record label had reservations about releasing it.

 The song "Body Electric" alludes to Walt Whitman in the lyric, "Whitman is my daddy".
 The song's chorus of "I sing the body electric" is a direct reference to his poem "I Sing the Body Electric".
-Del Rey had previously cited Whitman as an inspiration, recalling his chapbook "Leaves of Grass" as instrumental to her songwriting.
+Del Rey had previously cited Whitman as an inspiration, recalling his chapbook Leaves of Grass as instrumental to her songwriting.

-"Yayo" returned for a third release, after appearing on Del Rey's first EP, Kill Kill, and her debut album, Lana Del Ray.
+Originally appearing on Del Rey's first EP, Kill Kill, and her debut album, Lana Del Ray, "Yayo" was re-recorded for inclusion on Paradise.

 A promotional video for the closing track, "Bel Air", was released on November 8, 2012.
 The video featured outtakes from the "Summertime Sadness" music video.
 In the song, Del Rey sings, "Roses, Bel Air, take me there/ I’ve been waiting to meet you/ Palm trees, in the light, I can see, late at night/ Darling I’m willing to greet you/ Come to me, baby."
 Rolling Stone praised the shift in persona that Del Rey exhibited in the video, noting a significant difference from her usual Americana lounge singer, Jackie O and biker chick alter egos.